About the Festival

 Our festival is designed as a driving tour for the visitor as there is no one "site" that you go to for your visit.
 This is because the farmers in our valley raise tulips as an agricultural crop and the 100s of acres of blooming flowers are scattered throughout the Skagit Valley.
 In addition to the flowers, festival visitors enjoy taking in one of the many events and activities that happen only during April.
 These too are scattered throughout the Skagit Valley.

 We hope you enjoy our Facebook page (www.facebook.com/SkagitValleyTulipFestival)and add your own favorite photos there.
-We also publish an electronic newsletter -- sign up under the Newsletter/Brochure tab to get the latest festival news.
+We hope to publish an electronic newsletter -- sign up under the Newsletter/Brochure tab to get a newsletter when it is published.
 We continue to refine our brochure to give our fans the printed information they need to fully enjoy their trip to Skagit Valley.

 Thank you for visiting.
 We hope you enjoy your stay.